leanswift/leanswift.github.io/mobile/src/pages/pick-reporting.md

-By default the Delivery list will list all deliveries available under the selected warehouse and pick team fetched from [Get Pick Team](#get-pick-team) for the user.
+By default the Delivery list will list all deliveries available under the selected warehouse and pick team fetched from M3 for the user.

 Delivery item can be manually entered using keyboard, scanned using inbuilt camera or selected from the list.